 Our Global Voices Posts

 My name is Dr. Matthew Goers, an Epidemic Intelligence Service (or EIS) officer with CDC’s Division of Global Health Protection.
 Our division works with other countries and international organizations to respond to international disasters, disease outbreaks, and humanitarian crises.
 In September of 2017, Namibia began reporting sporadic cases of acute jaundice, abdominal pain, and fatigue.
-These cases were later confirmed to be due to the hepatitis E virus, and by December 2017, the Namibian Ministry of Health and Social Services declared an outbreak of hepatitis E.
+Read More >Posted on by

 In 1988, CDC joined three other partners (World Health Organization (WHO), United Nation International Children Fund (UNICF) and Rotary International to launch the ambitious Global Polio Eradication Initiative (GPEI).
 The world was a dangerous place with respect to polio.
 A case of polio occurred every 90 seconds, meaning 350,000 children had paralytic polio every year.
 Read More >Posted on by